Welcome To Hawthorne Hill Center for Bioregional Herbalism

-Hawthorne Hill Herbs is a small farm and herbal apothecary located in the Kuyahoora Valley just a few miles south of the Adirondack Mountains of New York State.
+Hawthorne Hill Herbs is an herbal education and garden center located in the Kuyahoora Valley just a few miles south of the Adirondack Mountains of New York State.
 We are immersed in the lush, rolling foothills on the ancient flood plain of the West Canada Creek.
 This beautiful valley is home to a wild and diverse bioregion full to the brim with natures great bounty.
-The offerings here arise from many years of direct experience with the plants and their healing potential.
-All of our products were made over the course of time as needs and ailments arose in family members and friends.
-We grow and ecologically wildcraft our ingredients as much as is possible.
-If need be, herbs and materials may be purchased from other companies that reflect our same ethics and values.

-I must also recognize the great teachings that I have received from my direct contact with nature and the plants.
-I spend as much time as possible hiking, exploring and just enjoying the wilderness, woods, hills and valleys of the Northeast.
-It is a constant intention of my work is to help maintain and preserve these diverse environments with particular focus on native plant species, their uses, conservation and proliferation.
+Lisa also recognizes the great teachings she has received from her direct contact with nature and the plants.
+She spends as much time as possible hiking, exploring and just enjoying the wilderness, woods, hills and valleys of the Northeast.
+It is a constant intention of her work to help maintain and preserve these diverse environments with particular focus on native plant species, their uses, conservation and proliferation.